Celebrating 30 Years

 From the start, UUMAN’s time at the Business Center was challenging.
 Despite overcrowding, the absence of a piano, and enough noise to make any notion of quiet worship no more than wishful, the congregation stayed at this location for two years.

-Membership continued to increase and on August 14, 1994, with a loan from the UU Endowment Fund, the faith of the UUA and the generosity of its members, UUMAN was able to buy property on Crabapple Road in Roswell and move into its first true home.
-By February 1995, with a congregation of more than 40 pledging members, the building, called Fellowship Hall, was dedicated.
+In November 1993, with it’s Annual Pledge Campaign, UUMAN launched an effort to grow and move to a permanent location.
+In January 1994 the current Crabapple Road property was identified as a possible new location for UUMAN.
+A Building Fund Campaign was started to raise money for the purchase.
+Membership continued to increase and on August 14, 1994, with a loan from the UU Endowment Fund, the faith of the UUA and the generosity of its members, UUMAN was able to buy the property and move into its first true home.
+By February 1995, with a congregation of more than 40 pledging members, the building, called Fellowship Hall, was dedicated (Certificate of Occupancy).
 Now, there was room to grow.

 This period is fondly remembered as a UUMAN Renaissance.
 Social action relationships were established with M.U.S.T.
 Ministries, Habitat for Humanity, and North Fulton Community Charities to name a few.
 Permanent space allowed for a piano, and the first UUMAN Choir was formed.
 Painting classes began under the direction of Annette Pate, and have continued to the present.
 Circle Suppers were held to give the growing congregation a chance to know one another better.

 Children’s Religious Education, which had been important to UUMAN from the beginning, had grown to the point that volunteers could no longer handle all the requirements necessary for operation.
 In 1996 UUMAN hired Karen LoBracco, its first salaried director of religious education.